-A blueprint for the modern startup and a survival manual for a business environment where failure is the rule and not the exception.
+This book offers a blueprint for the modern startup and a survival manual for a business environment where failure is common.
 Learn how to innovate rapidly, put ideas to the test, and operate in the "extreme uncertainty" that is the startup ecosystem.

 4. "Idea to Execution" by Ari Meisel and Nick Sonnenberg

-“How to optimize, automate, outsource everything in your business… .”
-The authors used the process outlined in this book to take a business from an idea on a cocktail napkin to a launch in 24 hours.
+Find out how to optimize, automate, and outsource everything in your business.
+Meisel and Sonnenberg use the process outlined in this book to take a business from an idea on a cocktail napkin to a 24-hour launch.

 5. "Pivot" by Jenny Blake

-“Pivoting” is the act of taking your existing strengths in a new direction.
+Pivoting is the act of taking your existing strengths in a new direction.
 It's about maximizing the opportunity presented by the question, "What's next?"
-Blake explores the value of pivoting in business and in one’s own career.
+Blake explores the value of pivoting in business and your career.

 6. "Built to Last: Successful Habits of Visionary Companies" by Jim Collins

-Case studies of business that have have stood the test of time.
+Get case studies of businesses that have stood the test of time.
 "Built to Last" breaks down the structural secrets to organizational longevity.
-This is inspiration for anyone hoping to leave a legacy in business.
+This is an inspiration for anyone hoping to leave a legacy in business.